-Things to consider before selecting which end user license you want to use includes:
+Things to consider before selecting which end user license you want to choose include:

 - Understanding what each end user license allows, and the rights it grants your readers for using the article.

-- Checking if the funding body and/or institution has a policy that requires a specific end user license.
+- Checking if the funding body and/or institution have a policy that requires a specific end user license.

 - Reading the journal’s guide for authors to make sure it offers the end user license you want to utilize.